Skip to the main content

 Pharmacists in community settings also:

-• Give presentations to colleagues, health care professionals, and community groups
+• Give presentations to colleagues, health-care professionals, and community groups

 Pharmacists in industrial and educational settings may:

-• Conduct pharmacy practice research and develop drug products
+• Conduct pharmacy practice research

-• Educate other health care providers about appropriate drug use
+• Educate other health-care providers about appropriate drug use

 • Take part in advocacy, policy development, association management, or government relations